christytan/OCI-GoldenGate/workshops/atp-d/LabGuide900UsingCLIcommandstoworkwithyourAutonomousdatabases.md

 You have successfully configured Oracle Cloud Infrastructure Command Line Interface and ran examples on Autonomous Transaction Processing - Dedicated Infrastructure Database.

--  You are now ready to move to the next lab.

 <table>
 <tr><td class="td-logo">[![](images/obe_tag.png)](#)</td>